 “I want to have $100k in the bank.
 Then I’m going to make some serious moves.”

-A friend only wanted to discuss extremes.
-The truth is that most people want 6-pack abs or they want to have lots of money.
+A friend wanted to discuss big moves only.
+The truth is that most people want 6-pack abs or they want to have six figures in the bank.
 They don’t want to talk about finding more time to exercise or putting aside $20/weekly.
+They just want the results.

 I get it.
 It’s exciting to talk about instantly getting rich or jacked.
 Nobody wants to read an article about how to lose a few pounds or about how to save $100.
 We all want the big wins.
 I want to get you there.
 I just want you to start somewhere.
-I want you to start with $10k in six months.
+I want you to start with $10k so that then you can focus on going after $100k.

 Why do you need to save 10k first?